bablokb/circuitpython-examples/webserver/Readme.md

 into a browser with activated development tools, and deactivate the browser cache.

+Note: this program needs the module `ehttpserver`.
+Install it using

+    circup install ehttpserver

 Throughputs with various systems:

   - Pico-W (8.0.5 and 9.2.1): about 11s